subttle/regular/README.md

 by3 ∷ DFA (Either () Fin₃) Fin₁₀
 by3 = DFA δ (Left ()) (singleton (Right 0))
   where
-    δ ∷ (Either () Fin₃, Fin₁₀) → Either () Fin₃
-    δ = Right . toEnum . (`mod` 3) . \(q, digit) → fromEnum (fromRight 0 q) + fromEnum digit
+    -- Theorem: A number is divisible by 3 iff the sum of its digits is divisible by 3. δ ∷ (Either () Fin₃, Fin₁₀) → Either () Fin₃ δ = Right . toEnum . (`mod` 3) . \(q, digit) → fromEnum (fromRight 0 q) + fromEnum digit